Different Ways of Seeing the World

 Pundits, gallerists, social media, and investment brokers can tell us what art we should love and buy.
 But the criteria they use aren't necessarily ones you value.
 Such decisions remain a subjective project.

 Looking actively at art and self-education matter in art decisions.
 The more we know, the more choices we have.
 With looking experience, we can see more in almost any artwork.
 I've found that as our discernment evolves so, does our appreciation.
 Our tastes broaden.
 We may love one work for its uniqueness, another for its raw and clumsy simplicity or for its intricacy.
 We may appreciate a painting for its powerful assault on our senses, but not want to live with it, then see another that invites us to an intimate relationship.
-Most importantly, we develop the art of looking and know when a work of art connects with us, regardless of its school assigned category, or our prior expectations.
+Most importantly, we develop the art of looking and know when a work of art connects with us, regardless of its school, assigned category, received opinions or prior expectations.

 Comments